publiclab/publiclab-archive/notes/warren/03-29-2019/what-are-some-standard-bottles-we-could-use-to-build-babylegs.md

 ---
-title: "What are some standard bottles we could use to build BabyLegs?"\ntagnames: 'water-quality, bottles, sourcing, microplastics, question:babylegs, babylegs'
+title: "What are some standard bottles we could use to build BabyLegs?"

+tagnames: 'water-quality, bottles, sourcing, microplastics, question:babylegs, babylegs'
 author: warren
 path: /notes/warren/03-29-2019/what-are-some-standard-bottles-we-could-use-to-build-babylegs.md
 nid: 18901